 - Try as hard as they can to involve learners in the introduction of new vocabulary, they understand that drills rarely produce the expected results and long grammar explanation might be quite boring.
 They rely on peers helping each other learn new vocabulary.

 - Prepare classes and tasks that students can complete with confidence, all tasks are usually within the zone of proximal development.

 - Introduce new grammar inductively and expect learners to figure out grammar by themselves.

 - Create activities that require collaborative work to be completed, they give a reason to students so they can go and talk to others and learn from them.

-- Encourage peer reviews instead of themselves checking whether the answer are right or wrong.
+- Encourage peer reviews instead of you checking whether the answer are right or wrong.

 - Place a lot of emphasis in communication, students who are in those classes rarely leave a class without making an effort to communicate.
 In student-centered instruction, you will not see confident students talking and shy students being quiet.

-- Spend more time monitoring and guiding rather than giving long explanation in front of the class.
+- Spend more time monitoring and guiding rather than giving long explanations in front of the class.

 - Reduce teacher talking time and make sure there is a several tasks that increase student talking time.